LeslieLeung/universal-translator/README.md

 # Universal Translator

-Agentic translation using reflection workflow, refactored and suggared.
+Agentic translation using reflection workflow, refactored and sugared.

 ## Features

 - Agentic translation w/ reflection workflow, as purposed in [translation-agent](https://github.com/andrewyng/translation-agent)
-- Refactored and suggared for better readability and maintainability
+- Refactored for better readability and maintainability
+- Sugared interface for easy usage
 - Support for glossary, and additional instructions for translation
 - Support for other LLMs(coming soon)